mikolmogorov/Ragout/README.md

 Ragout (Reference-Assisted Genome Ordering UTility) is a tool for reference-assisted assembly using rearrangement approach.
-It takes initial sequences (a set of contigs/scaffolds) and a set of related references as input and produces a chromosome-scale assembly (as a set of gapped scaffolds).
+It takes initial sequences (a set of contigs/scaffolds) and a set of related references as input and produces a chromosome-scaled assembly (as a set of gapped scaffolds).

 Our approach involves the analysis of medium- and large-scale rearrangements